-Types of Flow Boxes and Their Working Principles
+Types of Head Boxes and Their Working Principles

 Selecting the Most Suitable Flow Box Based on Requirements